August 10

 Confederates Win Wilson's Creek: Civil War Reaches Missouri

-Confederate troops defeated a smaller Union force at Wilson's Creek in southwestern Missouri, killing Union General Nathaniel Lyon, the first Union general to die in combat during the Civil War.
-The battle pushed Missouri toward prolonged guerrilla warfare and demonstrated that the conflict would extend far beyond the Virginia theater.
+Confederate forces defeated a smaller Union army at Wilson's Creek in southwestern Missouri, killing Union General Nathaniel Lyon in the process.
+Lyon became the first Union general to die in combat during the Civil War, and his death left federal forces in the region without leadership during a critical period.
+The Confederate victory pushed Missouri toward years of brutal guerrilla warfare and demonstrated early in the conflict that the fighting would not be confined to the Eastern seaboard.

 Brazil's diplomat Jose Antonio Saraiva delivered an ultimatum to Uruguay's Blanco Party government, and when it was r…